Freeplay provides a powerful set of tools to help you monitor, analyze, and take action on your log data. These capabilities build on each other:

 Automatically grow your test datasets from production data.

 This is particularly useful for building datasets from completions that have been reviewed, validated, or scored highly in production.
-Select which prompt template and dataset to target, and completions will be added to this dataset.
+Select which agent or prompt template and dataset to target, and logs will be automatically added to this dataset.
 This ensures your test coverage grows organically as your system encounters new scenarios in production.Example use case: Automatically add reviewed completions with high eval scores to a golden dataset for regression testing and prompt optimization.

 Run Evaluations